lab1092/blender-manual_ja/manual/physics/particles/visualization.rst

 your liking.
 The material itself is animated in absolute time.

-The main thing to understand is that if the object doesn't have any *UV Layers*, you need to create at least one in the objects :guilabel:`Editing` context, for any of these to work.
-Moreover, the texture has to be set to UV coordinates in the :guilabel:`Map Input` panel.
+The main thing to understand is that if the object doesn't have any *UV Layers*, you need to create at least one in the objects *Editing* context, for any of these to work.
+Moreover, the texture has to be set to UV coordinates in the *Map Input* panel.
 If you want to see examples for some of the animation possibilities, see the [http://en.wikibooks.org/wiki/Blender_3D:_Noob_to_Pro/Billboard_Animation Billboard Animation Tutorial].